 - notified to TFI for wider publicity among its contacts

-Welcome to this TFI update email which seeks to publicise matters which have a wider impact than an individual Church or Charity, or where there is an invitation that is clearly wider than the church itself and open to a broader community.
+This TFI update email seeks to publicise matters which have a wider impact than an individual Church or Christian Charity, or where there is an invitation that is clearly wider than the church itself and open to a broader community.

 Please pass this update on to others in your networks who should be aware of its contents.